Mikopet/homeworks/bvtech/README.md

 Whatever, I will fix it later if I will have the mood.
 Now mocking this part...

-### 2) The Sync Task ~
+### 2) The Sync Task ~ 5-8 hours

-It seems very easy for first sight: new rake task, what initializes the proxy and call the BV url.
+It seemed very easy for first sight: a rake task, what initializes the proxy and call the BV url.
 Saves it somewhere in the `tmp/`, sync it to the database, cleaning up.
 Only the sync logic is a bit tricky because the mutability of data like this can cause bugs.

+In reality we don't need the tmp, just do things on the fly.
+And yes, the task is easy... but the tests were heavy for them...
+It's not optimal, but works great.

+The proxy service is still dead, so I needed to mock it locally :/